Matomo Analytics

 Since December 2020, travelers from Belgium and the Netherlands no longer require a visa to visit Oman.
 A passport that is valid for at least 6 months is sufficient, as long as your stay does not exceed fourteen days.
 However, there are still numerous agencies that try to sell you an e-visa for a fee.
 We traveled to Oman without a visa and were warmly welcomed!

-The currency in Oman is the Rial, and one rial is made up of one thousand baisa.
-The Rial is one of the few currencies in the world that has a higher value than the Euro, approximately 2.65 Euros.
-Although most things are much cheaper in Oman than in Europe, it is still easy to misjudge prices, especially when bargaining for a souvenir.
+The currency in Oman is the rial, and one rial consists of one thousand baisa.
+The rial is one of the few currencies in the world that is worth more than the euro, approximately 2.33 euros.
+Although most things in Oman are much cheaper than here, you might still find yourself surprised, for example, when trying to bargain for a souvenir.

-In larger cities such as Muscat and Nizwa, it is easy to find an ATM where you can withdraw cash using your credit or debit card.
-However, it is important to have enough cash on hand as many places only accept cash.
+In the larger cities like Muscat and Nizwa, you can easily find an ATM where you can withdraw cash with your credit or Maestro card.
+Make sure to always have enough cash on hand, as many places only accept cash payments.

 While the Omani people are incredibly friendly, welcoming and tolerant, they also have strong religious beliefs.
 Many men and especially women wear traditional clothing, which means minimal skin exposure.
 If you are hiking in the middle of nowhere, you can feel free to wear shorts, but it is important to be respectful in more crowded areas.
 As a woman, it is advisable to cover your shoulders and knees as a sign of courtesy.